How to Make Delicious Potato and Spinach Kebabs

 Health Benefits of Eating Potato and Spinach Kebabs:

-The major ingredient used in this awesome snack are potato and spinach.
-Both these vegetables are nutrient dense and contain abundant fiber and vitamins that are important for our body.
+Potato and spinach are the main ingredients used in making potato and spinach kebabs.
+These vegetables are nutrient-dense and contain abundant fiber and vitamins that are important for our body.

-Potatoes are considered as comfort food.
-They taste awesome when baked, mashed, fried and roasted.
+Potatoes are considered comfort foods.
+They taste awesome when baked, mashed, fried, and roasted.
 They are exceptionally high fiber foods that offer significant protection against cardiovascular disease and cancer.

 Potatoes contain vitamin B6 and, is a good source of potassium, copper, vitamin C, manganese, phosphorous, niacin, dietary fiber, and pantothenic acid.
-They also contain varieties of phytonutrients that show antioxidant activity.
-Among this health promoting compounds are carotenoids, flavonoids, and caffeic acid, as well as unique tuber storage proteins like patatin, which exhibits activity against free radicals.
+Also, they contain varieties of phytonutrients that show antioxidant activity.
+It has carotenoids, flavonoids, and caffeic acid.
+Potato has unique tuber storage proteins which exhibit activity against free radicals.

-The abundant vitamin B6 found in potatoes are helpful for building new cells in the body.
-They contribute to lowering the blood pressure and also help in cardiovascular protection.
+The abundant vitamin B6 found in the potatoes assist to build new cells in the body.
+They contribute to lowering blood pressure and also help in cardiovascular protection.
 They aid in good nervous system functioning.